ThiruvarankanM/FashionMNIST-CNN/README.md

 # Fashion MNIST Image Classifier

-A simple web app for classifying fashion item images using a quantized neural network trained on the Fashion MNIST dataset.
-Built with Streamlit and TensorFlow Lite.
+A simple web app for classifying fashion item images using a Convolutional Neural Network (CNN) trained on the Fashion MNIST dataset.
+Built with Streamlit and TensorFlow.

 ## Features
 - Upload any image of a fashion item